Scenic dining at Columbia Sand Key

 Appetizers

-Columbia is most famous for their trademark 1905 House salad.
+Columbia is most famous for their trademark 1905 House salad (named in honor of the Ybor opening date).
 This award winning tableside salad features an interesting mixture of lettuce, tomato, olives, romano cheese, baked ham, Swiss cheese, Worchester sauce, and their famous garlic dressing.
 Order it tableside to share or add a smaller version with your entree.
+Being a vegetarian, I skipped out on this one as it is premade so the ham could not be removed.
+Looks like other guests really enjoy it though!

-The best app on the menu is the Black Bean cakes, a vegetarian favorite sure to also please anyone else who loves black beans.
+The best app on the menu is the Black Bean cakes, a filling and delicious vegetarian choice.
 These savory cakes are served alongside guacamole and sour cream.
 It’s the perfect starter dish for anyone looking to try something a bit different.
+I highly recommend!

 Black bean cakes at Columbia Restaurant Sand Key